 Oreo lovers will adore this easy Oreo poke cake.
 It’s simple to make and turns out deliciously soft and moist thanks to the Oreo pudding filling!

 Can’t get enough Oreos?
 SAME!
-My new favorite way to get my fix is this Oreo poke cake.
+And my new favorite way to eat them is crushed up on top of this glorious Oreo poke cake.

 Soft chocolate cake, cookies and cream pudding, and whipped cream frosting make it the perfect treat for Oreo lovers everywhere!